Learn how to make a gorgeous felt magnolia Christmas garland using the Cricut Maker. This is a festive and easy project for the holiday season!

 How to Cut Out The Project Using The Cricut

 First, you will need to download the Magnolia Christmas Garland SVG file.
-Just fill out the form below to get the file for free!

 Get the Free Magnolia Christmas Garland SVG File